woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.15 - 2019-03-12 =
+= 4.1.16 - 2019-04-18 =
-* Fix - Prevent canceled webhook from processing non Stripe payments.
-* Fix - "Retain Stripe Data" setting placement on WooCommerce settings page.
+* Deprecate - Warn about the future removal of the Modal Checkout option.
-* Tweak - Stripe API version updated to support 2019-02-19.
+* Tweak - WC 3.6 compatibility.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).